Stakeholders and partners

 Eurofound’s relationship with the institutions is a dynamic one, forged through formal (institutional) and informal links.
 Eurofound is an autonomous agency of the EU and as such belongs within the constellation of EU bodies.
 It is also a member of the EU Agencies Network.

-- the European Centre for the Development of Vocational Training (Cedefop)
+- the European Centre for the Development of Vocational Training ( Cedefop)

-- the European Agency for Safety and Health at Work (EU-OSHA)
+- the European Agency for Safety and Health at Work ( EU-OSHA)

-- the European Institute for Gender Equality (EIGE)
+- the European Institute for Gender Equality ( EIGE)

 - the European Training Foundation ( ETF)

-- the Fundamental Rights Agency (FRA).
+- the Fundamental Rights Agency (FRA ).

 These agreements are implemented through annual action plans and are the basis for exchange of data sources and for joint initiatives in the areas of research, events and operations systems.
+Coordination with other EU Agencies must ensure an early exchange on respective programming documents in order to provide feedback, avoid overlaps, identify synergies and potential areas of cooperation.

 The European Commission is involved in the governance of Eurofound through its membership on Eurofound’s Management Board, where it has an important role in adopting the work programmes.
 An independent expert is appointed to the Board by the European Parliament in a non-voting capacity.